omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 a file handle if it has a file extension, and as a folder if it does not.

-  method: File asExternalFile(String path)
+  File asExternalFile(String path)

 Returns a java.io.File object for the given path.
 The object can be used to access operations provided by the File API, such as exists(), length(), etc.

-  method: void copy(String path, String destPath, IProgressMonitor monitor)
+  void copy(String path, String destPath, IProgressMonitor monitor)

 Copies a workspace resource (file, folder or project) given with its path to the destination path.
 For projects and folders, it copies recursively (i.e. copies the whole folder tree).
 From the project root directory it leaves out dot files, hidden files, and team private files.

-  methods:  void copyURL(String url, String destFilePath,
+   void copyURL(String url, String destFilePath,
                          IProgressMonitor monitor)

 Copies the file at the given URL to the given destination workspace file.

-  methods:String createTempFile(String content)
+   String createTempFile(String content)

 Writes the given string to a temporary file, and returns the path of the temporary file in the file system.
 The file will be automatically deleted when the IDE exits, but it can be also deleted earlier via deleteExternalFile().

-  method: void createFile(String fileName, String content)
+   void createFile(String fileName, String content)

 Creates a workspaces text file with the given contents, in the platform's default encoding.

-  method:  void createExternalFile(String fileName, String content)
+   void createExternalFile(String fileName, String content)

 Creates a text file in the file system with the given contents, in the platform's default encoding.

-  method:  void deleteFile(String fileName)
+   void deleteFile(String fileName)

 Deletes the given workspace file.
 It is OK to invoke it on a nonexistent file.

-  method:  void deleteExternalFile(String fileName)
+   void deleteExternalFile(String fileName)

 Deletes the given file from the file system.
 It is OK to invoke it on a nonexistent file.

-  method:  void createDirectory(String fileName)
+   void createDirectory(String fileName)

 Creates a workspace folder.
 The parent must exist.

-  method:  void createExternalDirectory(String fileName)
+   void createExternalDirectory(String fileName)

 Creates a directory in the file system.
 The parent must exist.

-  method:  void removeDirectory(String fileName)
+   void removeDirectory(String fileName)

 Deletes a workspace folder.
 The folder must be empty.
 It is OK to invoke it on a nonexistent folder.

-  method:  void removeExternalDirectory(String fileName)
+   void removeExternalDirectory(String fileName)

 Deletes a directory in the file system.
 The directory must be empty.
 It is OK to invoke it on a nonexistent directory.